 - A work or Lichtbild becomes public domain when the respective protection period ends.
 After the expiry of this period (Lichtbildwerke/works: 70 years after the death of the author; Lichtbilder: 50 years after the photograph was taken or after it was released), there are no longer any intellectual property rights, e.g. exploitation rights (p.
 14) or protective rights (p.
-15).

-15). - You can use public domain works for all purposes without having to pay. - Works for which the rights have expired always become public domain on 1 January of a year ("Public Domain Day"). - Again, it is important to note: rights may still exist in a Lichtbild-/werk of a work in the public domain, regardless of whether a public domain work is depicted.
+15). - You can use public domain works for all purposes without having to pay. - Works for which the rights have expired always become public domain on 1 January of a year.
+The Anglo-American public domain is not the same as the term "Gemeinfreiheit." - Again, it is important to note: rights may still exist in a Lichtbildwerk of a work in the public domain, regardless of whether a public domain work is depicted.
 Therefore, always consider the multiple levels on which the rights of others can exist (cf. p.
 9, example: Max Beckmann). - In the meantime, there are many online offers of public domain works that you can use.
-In order to assess whether a photograph is in the public domain, you can perform a reverse image search or compare the image with other images offered by the upload source. - If you make recordings of public domain works yourself with permission, e.g. in a museum, this unfortunately does not ensure that you can use your recordings in accordance with public domain, since the house rules (p.
+In order to assess whether a photograph is in the public domain, you can perform a reverse image search or compare the image with other images offered by the upload source. - If you make recordings of public domain works yourself with permission, e.g. in a museum, this does not ensure that you can use your recordings in accordance with public domain, since the house rules (p.
 12) dictate the use. - The fact that the use of public domain works is sometimes blocked and/or the term of protection extended has been addressed by EU Directive 2019/790 (p.
-16), which should have already been implemented by June 2021.
+16), which entered into force on 1 January 2022.